immcantation/tigger/docs/topics/getMutCount.md

 --------------------

-`getMutCount` takes a set of nucleotide sequences and their allele calls and determines the distance between that seqeunce and any germline alleles contained within the call
+`getMutCount` takes a set of nucleotide sequences and their allele calls and determines the distance between that sequence and any germline alleles contained within the call